T

 • Maple syrup season begins

-Weather is highly unpredictable, often feeling like winter still.
+Weather is highly unpredictable, transitioning to spring.

 April